ImagicTheCat/Luaoop/README.md

 ## Version

-It is designed to work with luajit (Lua 5.1), but the code should work on latest versions.
+It is designed to work with LuaJIT (Lua 5.1), but the code should work on latest versions.

 ## API